 Social Media Usage by Staff

 Social media is an important tool for communicating, keeping up-to-date with current developments in education, and for conducting research to enhance management, teaching, and learning skills.
 The district also uses social media accounts to provide information to district stakeholders.
-All staff members must refer to and comply with Board Policy 4012 regarding Staff Internet and Computer Use.
-This policy applies to both personal and school-affiliated social media use.
-Staff members who are uncertain about the applicability of Board Policy 4051 to a particular situation must confer with their supervising administrator prior to posting on social media.
+All staff members must refer to and comply with the board’s policies regarding Staff Internet and Computer Use andStaff and District Social Media Use.
+Staff members who are uncertain about the applicability of board policy to a particular situation must confer with their supervising administrator prior to posting on social media.

 Solicitation and Distribution of Merchandise